stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 ### Send an all-notes-off when the script unloads

-`rack.onUnload()` runs once, right before the script's state is torn down — the script is being replaced, the module is reset, or the module is removed from the patch.
+`rack.onUnload()` runs right before the script's state is torn down — the script is being replaced, the module is reset, or the module is removed from the patch.
 It's the only reliable place to clean up notes a script left sounding, since nothing runs afterward to release them.
+It never runs on a plain patch save (see [Persistence](#persistence) for the hook that does: `rack.onSave()`).
 Note the JavaScript version assigns it to the `rack` object — `rack.onUnload = function() {...}` — see [JavaScript (QuickJS)](#javascript-quickjs).

 JavaScript:
 ```js